alphagov/paas-team-manual/docs/architecture_decision_records/ADR443-ssl-only-for-applications-and-cf-endpoints.md

 protocol in the URL, most browsers will try first the HTTP protocol by default.
-Even if the server always redirect HTTP to HTTPS, an initial unprotected request including user information will be transferred in clear: full URL with domain, parameter, cookies or browser meta-information.
+Even if the server always redirect HTTP to HTTPS, an initial unprotected request including user information will be transferred in clear: full URL with domain, parameter, [cookies without secure flag](https://en.wikipedia.org/wiki/HTTP_cookie#Secure_and_HttpOnly) or browser meta-information.

 [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) mitigates this issue by instructing modern browsers that support it to